aeiouaeiouaeiouaeiouaeiouaeiou/samplebrain/README.md

 # s a m p l e   b r a i n

-## What is this?

-A custom sample smashing/re-aggregating app designed by Aphex Twin
+A custom sample mashing app designed by Aphex Twin.

-Samplebrain chops samples up into a 'brain' of interconnected small sections (blocks) connected into a network by similarity.
-It reads a target sample, chops it up into blocks in the same way, and tries to match each one with one of the blocks in it's brain to play in realtime.
+Samplebrain chops samples up into a 'brain' of interconnected small sections called blocks which are connected into a network by similarity.
+It processes a target sample, chopping it up into blocks in the same way, and tries to match each block with one in it's brain to play in realtime.

-This (in theory) allows you to interpret one type of sound with another.
-Over time we gradually added more and more controls until it became slightly out of control and increasingly difficult to explain.
+This allows you to interpret a sound with a different one.
+Over time developing it, we gradually added more and more tweakable parameters until it became slightly out of control.

 Quick start: